IDMNYU/DM6193-Web-Studio-SU15/dm6193_projects.md

 </tr>
 <tr>
     <td>HTML5/CSS3 Framework Website</td>
     <td>Recreate your website using the HTML/CSS framework of your choice.
-Choose one of the following HTML/CSS frameworks or discuss with the professor a HTML/CSS framework of your choice:</p>
+Choose one of the following HTML/CSS frameworks (or if you are a CS student discuss with the professor another HTML/CSS framework of your choice):</p>
     <ul>
     <li>foundation (http://foundation.zurb.com)</li>
     <li>bootstrap (http://getbootstrap.com)</li>
     </ul>
     </td>
 <tr>
 </table>

 ### ASSIGNMENTS